Neizvestnyj/FlexiLogger/README.md

 ## Contributions

 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Please read our [Contributing Guide](CONTRIBUTING.md) to learn how to set up your environment and submit your changes.